howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 ---
 title: 'Filtering: Searching the List of Links'
+pageTitle:
-pageTitle: 'Filtering with GraphQL, React and Apollo Tutorial'
+  'Filtering with GraphQL, React and Apollo Tutorial'
+description:
-description: "Learn how to use filters with GraphQL and Apollo Client.
+  "Learn how to use filters with GraphQL and Apollo Client.
   Prisma provides a powerful filter and ordering API that you'll explore in this example."
 question: "What's the purpose of the 'withApollo' function?"
 answers:
   [
-    'You use it to send queries and mutations to a GraphQL server', "When wrapped around a component, it injects the 'ApolloClient' instance into the component's props", 'You have to use it everywhere where you want to use Apollo functionality', 'It parses GraphQL code',
+    'You use it to send queries and mutations to a GraphQL server',
+    "When wrapped around a component, it injects the 'ApolloClient' instance into the component's props",
+    'You have to use it everywhere where you want to use Apollo functionality',
+    'It parses GraphQL code'
   ]
 correctAnswer: 1
 ---

 In this section, we'll implement a search feature and learn about the filtering capabilities of our GraphQL API.

 ### Preparing the React components

 The search will be available under a new route and implemented in a new React component.

 <Instruction>

 Start by creating a new file called `Search.js` in `src/components` and add the following code:

 ```js(path=".../hackernews-react-apollo/src/components/Search.js")
 import React, { useState } from 'react';